Fix, review, and approve Snowflake data without it ever leaving your account

 EntryLayer is for data, platform, and operations teams routing Snowflake-backed work through files, email, tickets, Streamlit apps, Retool screens, or custom tools that were never meant to own the process.

-Order and claim exception reviewReference data correctionsVendor or provider onboardingForecast and planning adjustmentsMaster data stewardshipClinical, finance, or operations intake
+Order and claim exception reviewReference data correctionsVendor or provider onboardingForecast and planning adjustmentsMaster data editsClinical, finance, or operations intake

 Example workflow